-Vlie river, Wieringen (NL) - Lauwers river, Zoutkamp (NL)
+River Vlie (NL) to River Lauwers (NL)

 The land is bordered by the UNESCO protected Wadden Sea, together with its many islands stretching all the way into Denmark.

 The hinterland consisted mainly of peat areas, which have been mined and excavated through the centuries for the production of salt and fuel.
-Read our blog post 'The United Frisian Emirates' about the relatively unknown history of commercial peat exploitation.
-Dykes were needed to protect the land, resulting in a.o. the Slachtedijk (Slachte Dyke).
-Read our blog post about this mother of all dykes.
+Read our blog post The United Frisian Emirates about the relatively unknown history of commercial peat exploitation.
+Dikes were needed to protect the land, resulting in a.o. the Slachtedijk (‘sliced dike’).
+Read our blog post about this mother of all dikes.

 According to the early-medieval law code the Lex Frisionum ‘Law of the Frisians’ this area belonged to the region Mid Frisia (also named Central Frisia or Westerlauwers Friesland), the area inter Laubachi et Fli (‘between Lauwers and Vie’).
 River Vlie (beside its old name Fli, also called Flehi and Flevo) itself does not exist anymore.
 But it used to be a river flowing from Lake Flevo (current Lake IJssel) in the Roman times to the North Sea, a time when there was no Wadden Sea yet.
 Between the present-day islands Vlieland and Terschelling, the River Vlie flowed into the North Sea.

 When we say that the River Vlie does not exist anymore, know that part of it will be restored soon.
 This is the project Vismigratierivier Afsluitdijk ‘fish-migration river Enclosure Dam’.
 It is being constructed 2020-2022.